-Nongyuan International Art Village

-Art Residency International Exchange Program
+Trans’ Art International Artist Residency Program

-Founded in Paris, France, - Nongyuan International Art Village’s’s been has focused oning,, art students and other art loversing as well as the development of culture and art industry
+Founded in Paris, France, Trans’ Art International, a subsidiary company of Nongyuan Group, has been in charge of Nongyuan Group- Nongyuan International Art Village’s overseas projects.
+Nongyuan’s International Artist Residency Program had been officially launched in 2008 and since then, has focused on strengthening exchanges and visits among artists, art institutions, designers, art students and other art lovers from different countries and regions, providing them with interactive platforms and opportunities to understand different cultural heritages.
+Besides, it also promotes the interactions and cooperation between artists and art institutions as well as the development of culture and art industry.

-has established partnerships with 12 universities and colleges in Sichuan Province to import and export art talents and offer both participators of this program and students chances to makes exchanges and cooperation: participators can share their knowledge, feelings, experience etc. with students through workshops or other academic activities; students can learn more about arts and their majors.
+Trans’ Art International has established partnerships with 12 universities and colleges in Sichuan Province to import and export art talents and offer both participators of this program and students chances to makes exchanges and cooperation: participators can share their knowledge, feelings, experience etc. with students through workshops or other academic activities; students can learn more about arts and their majors.
 The partnership will let all parties experience varied cultures and thoughts and broaden minds and horizons.
-Nongyuan International Art Village Art Residency International exchange program was officially launched in 2008 and insisted on promoting the communication and exchange visits with artists, art institutions and designers from different countries and regions every year.
-This program is open to artistes, art amateur, designers and art students all over the world, through the international residency, it provides an interactive platform for the artists and the art institutions.

-"Image and imagination” as an exhibition brand for Nongyuan Art Residency International Exchange Program, since 2012, "Image and imagination” accompanies the Chinese artistes and foreign artiste to France, Germany, Africa, New Zealand, Hungary, Russia, Mauritius and other countries, tries to lead the artistes who participate Nongyuan residency project go aboard and expand their international influence.
+As an exhibition brand for Nongyuan Group, the "Image And Imagination”— the Chinese and foreign artists exchange exhibition has been successfully held in 40 countries, such as France, Germany, New Zealand, Hungary, Russia, Mauritius across four continents (Europe, Africa, Oceania, Asia) since its foundation in 2012.
+With over 100 activities like international exhibitions, forums and academic salons, it tries to offer the artists who participated in Nongyuan residency program an opportunity to go aboard and to expand their international influence.

-2018 istDetails on Nongyuan Art Residency International Exchange Program 2018
+2018 Artist Residency Program Introduction

-Program Introduction

-We invite artists from to participate in our Artist Residency Program, in which more chances of domestic and foreign exchanges and other exhibition activities will be offeredParticipators of this program can also join in our annual activities
+In 2018, Trans’ Art International continues to promote international exchanges We invite artists from all over the world to participate in our Artist Residency Program, in which more chances of domestic and foreign exchanges and other exhibition activities will be offered.
+Participators of this program can also join in our annual activities

 Trans’ Ar International 2018 international program